kslg/elite-rides/README.md

 And finally, assign the user to the group so it can use the policy to access all our files.

 ## AWS Config Vars
-In settings.py I added a key `USE_AWS` which is set to true.
+In settings.py I added a key `USE_AWS` which is set to `true`.
-This is so thr settings file knows to use the AWS configuration when we deploy to Heroku.
+This is so the settings file knows to use the AWS configuration when we deploy to Heroku.

 ## AWS Cache Control
 I added another setting to settings.py called `AWS_S3_OBJECT_PARAMETERS`.
-This will tell the browser that it's okay to cache static files for a long time
+This will tell the browser that it's okay to cache static files for a long time.

 [Back to contents](#contents)